 Vilem Flusser, Into the Universe of Technical Images, Minneapolis: University of Minnesota Press, 2011

 Thanks for looking at the site.
-It is about writing — with the technologies that try to change it, speed it up, spread it about, diminish it and replace it.
+It is about writing — with the technologies that claim to do it for you, speed it up, spread it about, diminish or replace it.
 I think is not becoming obsolete, despite all the gloomy predictions.
 There are some essays here that read like journalism, reviews of exhibitions or books.
 There are also some essays that are more like my own experiments, accounts of small events or situations from experience — call them “non-fiction”.
 And there are a few poems.

 The writing of the Czech philosopher Vilém Flusser (1920-1991) has been part of my thinking since my first acquaintance with it in 2003.
 I have translated three of his books from German to English (translating is very close reading) and continue to work through many of his ideas, perhaps especially his understanding of writing as the support of a consciousness in basic opposition to one that relies on images in general and on photographs in particular.